The Microgrid Systems Laboratory (MSL) is a fully-integrated innovation center for decentralized energy systems.

 A collaborative effort by a range of global leaders in electricity delivery, R&D, manufacturing, standards, education, regulation, and systems integration, MSL’s mission is to accelerate the transition to a more resilient, sustainable, and equitable energy system worldwide.
 This applies to grid modernization in the industrialized world; to alleviating “energy poverty” in the emerging economies; and to finding synergies between the two approaches through a process of reciprocal innovation.
 MSL is a not-for-profit, pre-competitive innovation consortium, whose scope spans Research, Innovation, Demonstration, and Education (RIDE), as depicted in the graphic above.

-The key elements of the Lab are: the Microgrid Innovation Center, for market and ecosystem innovation; the Microgrid Research Network, comprised of research centers in MSL’s membership consortium; Demonstration and test-bed projects, including testing and validation for performance and interoperability standards at the system and sub-system module levels; and the Microgrid Education Center, operated by MSL partner Santa Fe Community College, to meet future human resource needs.
+Innovation activities focus on market, commercialization, and ecosystem development.
+Research is performed by coalitions drawn from research centers in MSL’s membership consortium.
+Demonstration and test-bed projects including testing and validation for performance and interoperability standards at the system and sub-system module levels.
+And the Smart and Microgrid Training Center, operated by MSL Member Santa Fe Community College, is designed to meet future human resource needs.
 In summary, the Lab brings these components together in one integrated complex.

 MSL’s core network capabilities and expertise include: technical and engineering aspects of microgrid performance and design; standards, policy, and regulatory regimes; business and finance models; testing and experimentation; workforce and professional development; and human, social, and cultural factors.